Special Interest Music

 If successful at Part 1, applicants will proceed to Part 2 in a subsequent week.

-Part 2: Audition
+Part 2: Interview

-Part 2: Audition for students currently in Year 6 are on Wednesday 15 May 2024 and Thursday 16 May 2024.
+Part 2: Interview for students currently in Year 6 are on Tuesday 6 May 2025 and Wednesday 7 May 2025.

 The allocated time for this process is 15 minutes.
 Parents/guardians are required to be present.